John McCain 2008 presidential campaign: Claims about Iraq safety

 McCain supported the Iraq War troop surge of 2007 proposed by President George W. Bush.
 On March 28, 2007, McCain said that, "General Petraeus goes out [in Baghdad] almost every day in an unarmed humvee".
 On March 29, CNN's John Roberts reported, "I checked with General Petraeus's people overnight and they said he never goes out in anything less than an up-armored humvee."
 On the same day, McCain also said that, "There are neighborhoods in Baghdad where you and I could walk through those neighborhoods, today...
 The US is beginning to succeed in Iraq."
 On the same day, retired U.S. Army General Barry McCaffrey issued a report saying, "... no Iraqi government official, coalition soldier, diplomat, reporter could walk the streets of Baghdad without heavily armed protection".

 On April 1, 2007, McCain and other lawmakers visited a Baghdad market and claimed that "things are better and there are encouraging signs".
 The visit was accompanied by enormous security measures, as McCain himself wore a bullet-proof vest, and was surrounded by more than 100 troops and escorted by attack helicopters.
 The day after McCain's visit, 21 workers and children from the market were killed in a suicide bombing.

 Missed votes in Senate

 In May 2007, it was reported that McCain had missed 42 consecutive votes (five straight weeks) in the Senate while he was conducting his presidential campaign.
 From March to May, McCain only attended three-floor votes in the Senate, though none of McCain's missed votes altered a bill's fate.
-According to Washington Post statistics, McCain missed more votes than any senator including Tim Johnson, who missed many votes after suffering a brain hemorrhage in December 2006.
+According to The Washington Post statistics, McCain missed more votes than any senator including Tim Johnson, who missed many votes after suffering a brain hemorrhage in December 2006.
 As of August 2008, McCain had missed 63.8% of votes in the 110th Congress during his campaign.
 Because of their majority status, Senate Democrats could sometimes delay votes in order to accommodate the schedules of Democratic presidential candidates.